-In total, 74 samples were collected from the Severnaya Dvina River and its mixing zone using filtration through $0.22 \,\mu$ m acetate cellulose filters.
-Approximately 80 % of these samples were processed additionally using in-situ dialysis (1 kDa or 1, 15 and 50 kDa membranes).
-The trace metal sampling, filtration, and dialysis, as well as the chemical analyses, are presented in the Supplement (ESM-1).
-These techniques are very similar to the methods used in our previous studies (Pokrovsky et al., 2006, 2012a; Vasyukova et al., 2010).

-In-situ dialysis was performed using a large volume (5 to 10 L) of unfiltered estuarine surface water placed in a dark room at the temperature at which the sampled water was collected.
+In total, 74 samples were collected from the Severnaya Dvina River and its mixing zone using filtration through 0.22 μm acetate cellulose filters.
+Approximately 80% of these samples were processed additionally using in situ dialysis (1 kDa or 1, 15 and 50 kDa membranes).
+The trace metal sampling, filtration, and dialysis, as well as the chemical analyses, are presented in Sect.
+1 in the Supplement.
+These techniques are very similar to the methods used in our previous studies (Pokrovsky et al., 2006, 2011, 2012a; Shirokova et al., 2013; Vasyukova et al., 2010).
+In situ dialysis was performed using a large volume (5 to 10 L) of unfiltered estuarine surface water placed in a dark room at the temperature at which the sampled water was collected.
 Regular agitation of the dialysis vessels was ensured.
-The equilibrium dialysis was performed at a very high ratio of external solution/internal reservoir without any correction for the external reservoir dilution, which allowed to assess the proportion of colloidal forms operationally defined as the fraction of 1 kDa-0.22 μm.
+The equilibrium dialysis was performed at a very high ratio of external solution/internal reservoir without any correction for the external reservoir dilution, which allowed assessing of the proportion of colloidal forms operationally defined as the fraction of 1 kDa-0.22 μm.
+The methodology of dialysis procedure as well as various dialysis artifacts are thoroughly described in Sect.
+S1 in the Supplement.